bangadang/stackIT/FS25/Dataengineering.md

 ## Distribution models
 ### Sharding
-- different data on d
+- different data on different nodes
+- by distributiong increasing data volumes on different nodes can enhance the performance
 ### Replication
+- the same data is on different nodes
+- it helps in case of errors and failures
+- replication is mostly used tog
 ## consistent hashing

 # NoSQL